 General information on driving in Poland

 Like almost everywhere in Europe, we drive on the right.
-Most of us use blinkers before changing lanes, but as everywhere – some of us don’t.
-We usually don’t obey speed limits very strictly and driving 20 km/h over the limit is considered normal, though the police has a different opinion on that.
+Most of us use blinkers before changing lanes, but like everywhere – some of us don’t.
+We usually don’t obey speed limits very strictly and driving 10 km/h over the limit is considered normal, though the police have a different opinion on that.

 And we never, never try to bribe the Police.
-Those time are gone and if you try, you’ll get into even bigger trouble.
+Those times are gone and if you try, you’ll get into even bigger trouble.

 Below you’ll find other useful information on driving in Poland.